robstoll/atrium/README.md

   9        (java.lang.Integer <1364913072>)
 ```

+There are more options to choose from if you use your [own assertion verb](#use-own-assertion-verbs).
+But back to the examples.
 The next section shows how you can define multiple assertions for the same subject.

 ## Define Single Assertions or Assertion Groups